almovidhussaini/babylonclone/x/zoneconcierge/README.md

 The [chain info storage](./keeper/chain_info_indexer.go) maintains `ChainInfo` for each PoS blockchain.
 The key is the PoS blockchain's `ConsumerID`, which is the ID of the IBC light client.
 The value is a `ChainInfo` object.
-The `ChainInfo` is a structure storing the information of a PoS blockchain that checkpoints to ybtc.
+The `ChainInfo` is a structure storing the information of a PoS blockchain that checkpoints to Babylon.

 ```protobuf
 // ChainInfo is the information of a CZ